Nobel for quantum "parlour trick" that could make super computers

 ($1 = 6.6125 Swedish crowns)

-(Additional reporting by Sharon Begley, Patrick Lannin, Alistair Scrutton, Chris Wickham, Ben Hirschler, Nicholas Vinocur and Keith Coffman; Writing by Peter Graff; Editing by Will Waterman and Pravin Char)
+(Additional reporting by Sharon Begley, Patrick Lannin, Alistair Scrutton, Chris Wickham, Ben Hirschler and Nicholas Vinocur; Writing by Peter Graff; Editing by Will Waterman)